Tutorial

 Then, add a test message:

-This is an example error message that should be removed on the twenty-first day of the month.
+This is an example error message that in a log file that will be removed on the twenty-first day of the month.

 This task will use fs